justkeepquiet/tera-api/README.md

 # tera-api

 API and In-game Shop implementation for the TERA Online retail server (patch 92/100) on Node.js.
-The API consists of three independent servers (Arbiter API, Portal API and Admin Panel) running on different ports.
+The API consists of four independent servers (Arbiter API, Portal API, Shop API and Admin Panel) running on different ports.

 The Arbiter API intended for processing internal requests from the Arbiter Server, such as checking a token, receiving events about the character's behavior, etc. This API must be binded only on a local IP address and must not be accessed by external users!